A 2026 Guide to Assisted Living Facilities – How to Find the Right Community for You

 • What is the average length of stay in assisted living?

-• Can you leave assisted living?
+• Can you leave the assisted living facility without supervision?

 • Not paying for care expenses